-Participating shares may be redeemable upon satisfying certain conditions imposed by the Company and are hence classified as equity.
+Participating shares may be redeemable upon satisfying certain conditions imposed by the Cell and are hence classified as equity.
 Moreover, the participating shares meet the definition of a puttable instrument in accordance with IAS 32, Financial Instruments: Presentation and have met the conditions to achieve the equity classification.

-Retained earnings include the current year and prior period results.
+(Accumulated losses)/ retained earnings consist of the current year and prior period's results.